If you’re planning on moving to Singapore, or you live here already, one thing you’ll need is a bank account.

 - Identification document: passport

-- Proof employment: Employment Pass or In Principal Approval
+- Proof of employment: Employment Pass or In Principal Approval

 - Proof of residential address: In Principal Approval (if you didn’t already use it as proof of employment), letter of offer, letter of employment, latest payslip, local utility bill, local telecommunication bill, local bank statement or Singaporean credit card, letter issued by the government, letter from regulated insurance companies, or acceptance letter from school